 When I think about friendship I think—with words forever brandished by a sporty swoosh—of the impossible as possible.

 In comparison, the ‘art of friendship,’ or, ‘the work of friendship,’ can, more often than not, yield a love not caveated by anxieties, doubts, difficulties and death-drives.
-And this is a kind of possible impossible love.
+And this is a possible impossible-love.
 Where your protestations of the ‘L word’ are made without worrying over syntax or semantics or symbology of the saying.
 In this way it is gawky.
-In this way it is direct return (a boomerang comes back as a boomerang and not as a missile).
+In this way it is direct return (a boomerang comes back as a boomerang and not as a… missile).
 In this way you may avoid the tragic consequences of caring for someone the wrong way.
-Toxicity you didn’t see.
-So much so, to borrow that best of song titles, love goes to building on fire.
+Avoid toxicity you didn’t see.
+So much so – to borrow that best of song titles – love goes to building on fire.

 Friendship – the kind that flutters your heart, your memory of time, the present-present – is permitted to be a building not on fire.
 Unflammable.
 [Here, I do not of course discount the possibility of falling out with your friend in the most anthraxxy way: stinking silence; enmity; disappointment that weighs more than all the ore in the earth.]